 Jail populations in New York have been in decline for several years.
 In 2020, those numbers dropped even further as a result of changes to arrest and release practices to prevent the spread of COVID-19 as well as bail reform, which went into effect in January 2020.
-Given this, the number of people incarcerated in jails in New York State has fallen dramatically since 2012.
+Given this, the number of people incarcerated in jails in New York State has fallen dramatically since 2012:

-- Across all New York counties, average daily jail populations have fallen 61 percent, from more than 29,000 on any given day in 2012 to an average of 11,258 people in June 2020.4 - > Outside of New York City, average daily jail populations have fallen 57 percent.5 - In Warren County, the average daily jail population has fallen 56 percent, from 133 on any given day in 2012 to an average of 59 in June 2020.6
+- Across all New York counties, average daily jail populations have fallen 61 percent, from more than 29,000 on any given day in 2012 to an average of 11,258 people in June 2020.3 - Outside of New York City, average daily jail populations have fallen 57 percent, from more than 17,000 on any given day in 2012 to an average of 7,380 in June 2020.4 counties outside of New York City increased spending on jails by an average of 18 percent from 2012 to 2019, accounting for inflation.